moikoros/help/docs/tutorials/index.md

 "But my friend said he can disable FE and it's possible!"

 Shut up, no it's not.
-He lied to you, you gullible piece of-
+He lied to you, stop trusting strangers on the internet.

 ## Can I copy games?

-Sorta.
+Not in the way most people think.
 Your executor needs to have a decompiler.
 Because of `Filtering Enabled` you can not save server scripts, only the map, module scripts, and local scripts.

 If your executor has a decompiler you can just run: